 EPUB Conversion Service

 Many publishers take advantage of the EPUB conversion service offered through IngramSpark.
-The conversion charge is $0.60 per page and takes about 15 business days to complete.
-We can convert your print PDF files to an EPUB file once your print title is in production on your IngramSpark account and you are satisfied with your content in your print file.
+For a limited time, the conversion charge is $0.60 per page and takes about 15 business days to complete.
+We can convert your print PDF files to an EPUB file once your print title is in production on your IngramSpark account and you are satisfied with the content in your print file.
 IngramSpark conversions ensure your newly created EPUB will validate to the latest standards.